 Overview

 It's a nice place to visit...but it's quite expensive to live there.
-When the 1906 earthquake and fire destroyed the wealthy residents' homes in Nob Hill, they built new homes there.
+When the 1906 earthquake and fire destroyed the wealthy residents' homes in Nob Hill, they built new homes in Pacific Heights.
 Today, Pac Heights is characterized by these gorgeous mansions and a lack of public transportation.
 While Pac Heights is home to many rich and famous folks, it also feels very "neighborhoodly," according to residents.
 Besides Fillmore Street that boasts high-end boutique stores, the neighborhood is fairly residential.

 Fun fact: Speaker of the House, Nancy Pelosi, is a Pacific Heights resident.